 break

-time.sleep(0.05) # respect rate limits
+time.sleep(0.05) # stay under the rate limit

 return all_tweets[:max_tweets]